We may earn affiliate commissions for the recommended products. Learn more.

 While setting up your own VPN server can be extremely beneficial, there are some situations when this idea might be a poor choice:

-• If you use a VPN to access region-locked content around the globe.
-If you rely on your VPN provider having lots of available servers in different countries, a homemade VPN server is inferior.
-Commercial VPN operators can subsidize the cost of running servers in so many places by having lots of customers.
+• If you use a VPN to access region-locked content around the globe, you need servers in different countries.
+In this case, a homemade VPN server is inferior.

-• If you aren’t willing to dedicate the time to set it up.
+• If you aren’t willing to dedicate the time to set it up, I don’t recommend the DIY route.
 While modern tools have made the process easier, there’s no doubt that setting up a VPN isn’t for everyone.

 Setting up your own VPN server